 A lot of crocks do not come with a lid or stones to keep food submerged.
-Lids and stones have a lot of advantages because you have everything you need and don’t have to go find a rock and plate and cheesecloth and then attempt to keep flies and mold out of your kraut or other fermented foods.
+Lids and stones have a lot of advantages because you have everything you need and don’t have to run around trying to find a rock and plate and cheesecloth and then attempt to keep flies and mold out of your kraut or other fermented foods.
 Plus, a lid keeps airborne objects out of the crock.
 For that reason, a crock with a lid that fits is ideal.
 It is just easier to set up and use if you buy a crock that is a set – crock + lid + weight.

-To be honest, the way I was taught was just to use the classic style crocks that we could get at the feed and farm supply stores and they do not have lids unless you get a churn style one.
+To be honest, the way I learned to use a crock was to use the classic style crocks that we could get at the feed and farm supply stores, and they do not have lids unless you get a churn style one.

 What you have to do in this case is:

-- Get a dinner plate that is close in size to the opening of your crock.
+Get a dinner plate that is close in size to the opening of your crock.
 The plate and stone act as a weight to keep the food submerged.

-- Put this down in the crock and use a clean rock wrapped in white cloth or cheesecloth and use this to weight the plate and push it down to keep kraut submerged.
+Put this down in the crock and use a clean rock wrapped in white cloth or cheesecloth and use this to weigh down the plate and push it down to keep kraut submerged.

 Storing In Container Or Canning?

 While canning is convenient, it is best to store your fermented foods and use them in an uncanned state for maximum health benefits.
 Cooking and boiling kills the beneficial bacteria and reduces the population of healthy enzymes.
-It might still taste good and you can store it in a lot of different places but it is very important to remember that fermented foods are very much “alive”.
+It might still taste good, and you can store it in a lot of different places, but it is essential to remember that fermented foods are very much “alive.”

-For years, I have canned my kraut just because of storage considerations but in the future, I think it will be much easier to just keep it in a container.
+For years, I have canned my kraut just because of storage considerations, but in the future, I think it will be much easier to keep it in a container.
 This is another good reason to have many smaller crocks over a single large crock.
-Canning is a lot of work and then there is the expense of lids and jars to deal with on top of all that.
+Canning is a lot of work, and then there is the expense of lids and jars to deal with on top of all that.
 Plus, once you can a food, it has a limited shelf life.
 For high acidic foods, the shelf life is 12-18 months.

 A Note On Buying Local

 Stoneware crocks are heavy and have to be shipped with a lot of care.
-While we have tried to provide links to crocks that are priced reasonably and can be shipped to you, it is possible that you may be able to get a better bargain locally if you have a farmers coop or similar store near you.
+While we have tried to provide links to crocks that are priced reasonably and are easy to send.
+It is possible that you may be able to get a better bargain locally if you have a farmers co-op or similar store near you.
 It is also a good idea to check with your local farming organization, as many may have food preservation classes that are either free or low-cost.
 They will also have access to food preservation tools, including crocks.

-Buying a used crock is a fine thing to do but be sure to check it throughly for cracks, chips, or other imperfections.
+Buying a used crock is an excellent thing to do but be sure to check it thoroughly for cracks, chips, or other imperfections.
 Also, make sure it is marked so that you know if it is food grade or not.

-- Flea markets and yard sales sometimes yield a great deal.
+Flea markets and yard sales sometimes yield a great deal.
 However, make sure that the crock is complete and not missing parts, such as its lid.

-- Craigslist and other local ads are worth looking at.
+Craigslist and other local ads are worth exploring.